Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Benchmarks

 \section{Benchmarks}

-In this section we test the running time and accuracy of our method.
-The application chosen here is the computation of $p$-values for the $M_n^+$ one-sided statistic of \cite{BerkJones1979}.
-This statistic has the minimum form (analogous to \eqref{eq:generalized_gof}),
+In this section, we test the running time and accuracy of our method.
+The application chosen here is the computation of $p$-values for the $M_n^+$ one-sided statistic of \cite{BerkJones1979} as defined in Eq. \eqref{def:M_n_plus}.
+Following the work of \cite{DonohoJin2004}, the Higher Criticism and Berk Jones statistics have attracted renewed interest due to their optimality with respect to various sparse signal detection problems~\citep{HallJin2010,AriasCastroCandesPlan2011,LiSiegmund2015,AriasCastroHuangVerzelen2020,PorterStewart2020,ZhangJinWu2020,Kipnis2022}.
+In particular, the $M_n^+$ and closely related $R_n^+$ statistics of \cite{BerkJones1979} have been applied to inference tasks in various domains, including survival analysis, astrophysics, genetics, and social network anomaly detection \citep{Owen1995,SulisMaryBigot2017,SunLin2019,Zhang2022,Matthews2013,Cadena2019}.